Elastic modulus measurements of cooked Lutefisk: Materials and methods

 \subsection{Rheometry}

-From the cooked fish, we extract samples, cut from the fish slices with a 16 mm - diameter circular cookie cutter, as shown in Fig. \ref{figure_samples}.
-The sample is then placed at the center of a striated 50-mm diameter plate-plate rheometer geometry.
+The flesh of the fish is composed of myotomes (muscle fibers) separated by a white membrane (the myocommata).
+The myocommata is harder to cut than the myotomes in the raw fish.
+During cooking the membrane breaks down and the myotomes form flakes (see Fig. \ref{figure_samples}(c) and \ref{figure_samples}(d)).
+In order to compare the different fillets and preparation methods, we have taken each rheometry sample in one single myotome, avoiding to include the myocommata.
+The samples are cut with a circular cookie cutter, as shown in Fig. \ref{figure_samples}(e).
+The sample diameter must be smaller than the myotomes width, but as large as possible to be representative of the average fish flesh.
+We choose 16 mm diameter as a compromise.
+The samples are taken at the middle height of the myotomes in order to study the properties of the middle of the fish fillets (see Fig. \ref{figure_samples}(b)).

+The disk-shaped sample is then placed at the center of a 50-mm diameter plate-plate rheometer geometry (see Fig. \ref{figure_samples}(f)).
+Wall slip of soft solid on the rheometer plates must be prevented during rheometry measurements \cite{2021_Kamkar}.
+To address this issue, we use striated plates, with roughness size 0.5 mm.
+This size is larger that the diameter of fish fibers ($\sim$ 100 $\mu$m \cite{2006_Johnston}).
 Temperature of the plates is regulated with a thermostat at 20$^o$C. The rheometry test is carried out as fast as possible after the sample is removed from the 100\% humidity box in order to avoid drying.

 A constant normal force of 2N is applied on the sample during the test: this force is enough to hold the sample without breaking it.
 Storage (i.e. elastic) and loss (i.e viscous) modulii of the sample are obtained by oscillatory rotation of the upper plate.
 For all samples, we applied at constant angular frequency 10 rad/s and strain amplitude increasing from 0.0032 \% to 3.2\%.
 For some samples, we also perform complementary tests at strain amplitude 0.16\% and angular frequency decreasing from 100 to 0.1 rad/s.